This post may contain affiliate links. For more information, please visit the disclosures and privacy policy page.

 This technique can be applied to any small bites of meat, poultry, fish, or shell fish.
 It keeps the protein from getting dry.

-While I normally avoid boneless skinless chicken breast, when you "velvet" it, the results are amazing.
+While I normally avoid boneless skinless chicken breasts in favor of chicken thighs, when you "velvet" it, the results are amazing.
 You can't taste the coating, but you can totally tell the difference.
 The chicken is moist, juicy, and tender.

 This stir fry also includes lots of ginger, garlic, soy sauce, chicken broth, red pepper flakes, bell peppers, red onions, and mango, added at the end.
 It's seriously good.